 Foam rolling is the best way to break these adhesions because it puts pressure on the fascia, releasing trigger points where you feel tight and sore.

-Four foam rolling moves for office workers
+4 foam rolling moves for remote workers

 Foam rollers come in many different degrees of firmness and so it is important to choose the right one.
 For beginners, aim for a soft roller because if your muscles are new to it they will find a hard roller far too painful!